-THE PRESIDENT: I have the honor to submit to you the Treaty Between the United States of America and Romania on Mutual Legal Assistance in Criminal Matters (the "Treaty"), signed at Washington on May 26, 1999.
+THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of Cyprus on Mutual Legal Assistance in Criminal Matters (the "Treaty"), signed at Nicosia on December 20, 1999.
 I recommend that the Treaty be transmitted to the Senate for its advice and consent to ratification.

 The Treaty covers mutual legal assistance in criminal matters.
-In recent years, similar bilateral treaties have entered into force with a number of countries.
+In recent years, similar bilateral treaties have entered into force with a number of other countries.
 This Treaty contains many provisions similar to those in the other treaties and all of the essential provisions sought by the United States.
-It will enhance our ability to investigate and prosecute a variety of offenses, including money-laundering and drug-trafficking offenses of particular interest to the U.S. law enforcement community.
+It will enhance our ability to investigate and prosecute a variety of offenses, including organized crime, terrorism, drug trafficking, and other violent crimes as well as money laundering and other forms of white collar crime, offenses of particular interest to the U.S. law enforcement community.
 The Treaty is designed to be self-executing and will not require new legislation.

-Article 1 sets forth a non-exclusive list of the major types of assistance to be provided under the Treaty, including taking the testimony or statements of persons; providing documents, records and other items; locating or identifying persons or items; serving documents; transferring persons in custody for testimony or other purposes; executing searches and seizures; assisting in proceedings related to immobilization and forfeiture of assets, restitution, and collection of fines; and any other form of assistance not prohibited by the laws of the Requested State.
+Article 1 sets out the scope of assistance available under the Treaty.
+Article 1(2) includes a non-exclusive list of the major types of assistance to be provided under the Treaty, including taking the testimony or statements of persons; providing documents, records and other items; locating or identifying persons or items; serving documents; transferring persons in custody for testimony or other purposes; executing searches and seizures; assisting in proceedings related to immobilization and forfeiture of assets, restitution, and collection of fines; and any other form of assistance not prohibited by the laws of the Requested State.
+The scope of the Treaty includes not only assistance provided in connection with the investigation, prosecution, and prevention of offenses, but also in proceedings related to criminal matters, which may be civil or administrative in nature.

-The scope of the Treaty includes not only criminal offenses, but also proceedings related to criminal matters, which may be civil or administrative in nature.
-Article 1(3) states that, except as otherwise provided in the Treaty, assistance shall be provided without regard to whether the conduct that is the subject of an investigation, prosecution, or proceeding in the Requesting State would constitute an offense under the laws of the Requested State.
+Article 1(3) states that assistance shall be provided without regard to whether the conduct that is the subject of the investigation, prosecution or proceeding in the Requesting State would constitute an offense under the laws of the Requested State.

-Article 1(4) states explicitly that the Treaty is not intended to create rights of private parties to obtain, suppress, or exclude any evidence, or to impede the execution of a request.
+Article 1(4) states explicitly that the Treaty is intended solely for mutual legal assistance between the Parties and does not give rise to a right on the part of any private person to obtain, suppress or exclude any evidence, or to impede the execution of a request.

 Article 2 provides for the establishment of Central Authorities and defines Central Authorities for purposes of the Treaty.
 For the United States, the Central Authority is the Attorney General or a person designated by the Attorney General.
-For Romania, the Central Authority is the Minister of Justice.
+For Cyprus, the Central Authority is the Attorney General or a person designated by the Attorney General.
+For Cyprus, the Central Authority is the Minister of Justice and Public Order or a person designated by the Minister.
 The article also provides that the Central Authorities shall communicate directly with one another for the purposes of the Treaty.
+In cases of urgency, the Treaty provides that the Central Authorities may transmit requests through Interpol.